HL7/US-Core/input/pagecontent/index.md

 <!-- {% raw %} {% include note-to-balloters.md %} {% endraw %} -->

-Where possible, new and updated pre-publishing content are highlighted with <span class="bg-success" markdown="1">green text and background</span><!-- new-content --> - **This highlighting will be removed prior to publication**
+Where possible, new and updated pre-publishing content is highlighted with <span class="bg-success" markdown="1">green text and background</span><!-- new-content --> - **This highlighting will be removed prior to publication.**

 Key updates and detailed changes between this and prior versions are available on the US Core [Change Log] and [Changes Between Versions] pages.